polterguy/polterguy.github.io/documentation/index.md

 5. [Extending Hyperlambda with C#](/tutorials/extending-hyperlambda/) - Extending Hyperlambda with C#
 6. [Expressions](/tutorials/expressions/) - Using expressions to reference nodes in your Hyperlambda
 7. [Branching and looping](/tutorials/lambda/) - Real programming in Hyperlambda
-8. [Super Duper Meta data](/tutorials/crudification-explained) - And how the automatic CRUD process works
+8. [Super Duper Meta data](/tutorials/crudification-explained/) - And how the automatic CRUD process works
+9. [The Angular scaffolding process](/tutorials/angular-scaffolder/) - The output of Magic

 # Support